burtlo/ruby-automation/day_01/09_command_line_ux.md

 Now the `file_data` array has all info for every file

-!SLIDE
+!SLIDE title

-# Display the content in a table
+## Display the content in a table

 ```ruby
 Formatador.display_table(file_data)
 ```

-!SLIDE
+!SLIDE title

-# rake downloads:txt:list
+## rake downloads:txt:list

 ```ruby
 file_data = []